Homeowners Insurance

 Does homeowners insurance cover storm damage to a roof?

 Yes.
-Storm damage — including wind, hail, lightning, and falling trees — is among the most commonly covered causes of homeowners insurance roof damage.
+Storm damage, including wind, hail, lightning, and falling trees, is among the most commonly covered causes of roof loss under a standard HO-3 policy.
 Document damage thoroughly before making repairs.
 Your insurer must receive notice of the claim within the window specified in your policy, typically 30 to 60 days after the event.

 What is the average homeowners insurance payout for roof replacement?

-The average homeowners insurance claim for wind and hail damage — the primary driver of roof claims — was approximately $13,955 according to Insurance Information Institute data.
+The average homeowners insurance claim for wind and hail damage was approximately $13,955 according to Insurance Information Institute data.
 Actual payouts vary widely based on roof size, material, age, deductible, and whether the policy pays RCV or ACV.

 EV